Joren1996/PCR-GLOBWB_model/model/README.md

 ### General

-`richard.py` is mainly built in numpy and not in pcraster as the rest of the code.
-For the most important variables, the reader is referred to the variable list at the end of this document. `richard.py` consists of multiple seperate functions.
+`richards.py` is mainly built in *numpy* and not in *pcraster* as the rest of the code.
+For the most important variables, the reader is referred to the variable list at the end of this document. `richards.py` consists of multiple seperate functions.
 The main ones are:
 - `initialiseRichards()`\
    Defines all relevant variables which are used in the rest of the model.\
-   It starts by converting all relevant variables from pcraster to numpy and flatten them, while remembering the original order.\
+   It starts by converting all relevant variables from *pcraster* to *numpy* and flatten them, while remembering the original order.\
    - In the section *MODEL DIMENSIONS*, the spatial and temporal resolution is defined.
 In general, units are [m] and [day] if not specified.
 Note that index [0] means the lower most layer and index [-1] is the top layer.
    - In the section *SOIL CONDITIONS*, the relevant soil conditions are defined.
 It is tried to retrieve most from the PCRGlobWB model, but for variables not defined, conditions are assumed.
 Van Genuchten parameters are assumed in the function `GuelphLoamDrying()`.
 Saturated and residual soil moisture content is taken from the model.
    - In the section *VEGETATION TYPES*, vegetation types can be defined.
 For now, only the albedo is relevant.